Markbnj/venv2docker/README.md

 `venv2docker --base=ubuntu:15.10 --name=my_repo/my_test_image --tag=beta --apt=libxml2,libxslt1-dev my_test_env`

-The python depndencies captured by a virtualenv don't always record all the dependencies of a project.
+The python dependencies captured by a virtualenv don't always record all the dependencies of a project.
 If you need to install packages with apt you can do so using the `--apt` option as shown above.
 Packages are installed after `apt-get update -y` is run, and before any additional pip dependencies are installed.